January 25, 2025

 On the following page: "The Court thus concludes that the President is absolutely immune from criminal prosecution for conduct within his exclusive sphere of constitutional authority."

 This is rank treason.
-The Supreme Court's decision suberts and undermines the Constitution, giving unlimited power to the chief executive, making him immune from the checks and balances envisioned by the architects of the federal government.
-Given this decision, neither Congress nor the Courts have any power to prevent crimes by the cheif executive.
-They have left a gaping hole in their decision, failing to define what are official acts as distinguihsed from unoffical acts.
+The Supreme Court's decision subverts and undermines the Constitution, giving unlimited power to the chief executive, making him immune from the checks and balances envisioned by the architects of the federal government.
+Given this decision, neither Congress nor the Courts have any power to prevent crimes by the chief executive.
+They have left a gaping hole in their decision, failing to define what are official acts as distinguished from unofficial acts.
 The specific case involves an attack on Congress on January 6th, 2021.
 Can a mob attack Congress, encouraged by the president in a speech immediately before it occurred, and these proceedings be considered an official act?
 Apparently, the justices think so.
 The six justices who made this decision have lost credibility.
 They have severely undermined the reputation of the Court.
 They have created legal sanctions for dictatorship.

-The majority who made this decision have also discredited their own institutiont.
-Why should anyone respect their opinions in the future?
+The majority who made this decision have also discredited their own institution.
+Why should anyone respect court opinions in the future?
 There is a bit of satisfaction in knowing that the six justices who signed the decision have inscribed their names in history as incompetents who failed in their duty to uphold the Constitution.
 They will be reviled forever by historians and legal scholars, and Chief Justice Roberts in particular will go down as the worst head of the Court since it began.
 If the nation survives his tenure, it will be no thanks to him.

 In contrast. history will honor the three dissenting justices.